lunalobos/chessapi4j/README.md

 ### Utility Functions
 The `Util` class is an utility class that provides various helpful functions for chess operations.
 It includes methods to calculate visible squares for a given position and set of directions, convert between square indices and algebraic notation, check for coronation (promotion), and more.
 These utility functions can be used to enhance your chess-related logic and calculations.

+### Importing and exporting games in PGN format
+By using the Game class, it is possible to represent a game and then export it to PGN format.
+It is also possible to create a list of Game instances from a PGN file using the PGNHandler class.

 ## Documentation
 The ChessAPI4j library comes with comprehensive [documentation](https://lunalobos.github.io/chessapi4j/chess-api/apidocs/index.html) that provides information about the classes, interfaces, and methods available.
 The documentation includes explanations of the different features and, in some cases, usage examples.